Posted by Maurice Malone on 5th May 2020

 Step 3:

-With the selvedge back to its original spec and look, we pull out the double-needle chain stitching at the inseam.
-This is so we can begin correctly tapering the jeans.
+Now that the selvage is back to its original spec and look, we pull out the double-needle chain stitching at the inseam.
+This allows us to begin correctly tapering the jeans.

 Step 4:

-To evenly draft the new tapered leg, the jeans are opened positioning the selvedge outseams as the center point.
+To evenly draft the new tapered leg, the jeans are opened with the selvage outseams as the center point.
 The requested measurements are drawn from the hem and eased out just above the knee.

 Step 5:

-We pick-out the loose stitches leftover from un-doing the seams of the previous work.
-If left in, they will be harder to remove from the new sewing.
+We pick out the loose stitches leftover from un-doing the seams of the previous work.
+If left in, they will be much harder to remove later or cause errors in the stitching.

 Step 6:

 As predicted, holes from the previous work are visible.
-We press flat the new outseams and holes, trying to minimize the effects.
-A note of advice.
-If this happens to your jeans, don't wear them.
-Send them for repair ASAP.
-Wearing the jeans will cause fading and aging, making the seam lines more visible.
+We press flat the new outseams and holes to try to minimize the damage.
+A note of advice: If your jeans are incorrectly altered, don't wear them!
+Send them in for repair ASAP.
+Wearing the jeans will cause fade marks, making the seam lines more visible.

-The great caveat with denim.
-Repairs and alteration work with purpose is not frowned upon.
+One of the great things about denim, repairs, and alterations work gives it character.
 Reconstructions, restorations, repairs, holes, and fading are natural beautifying scars.
-It's the crazy DIY efforts and hacks that can make jeans look silly or embarrassing.
+It's poor tailoring and hacks that can make jeans look silly.

 Step 7: